About the Program

 Plan of Study

-Under our dual degree program, you will attend Westminster for approximately three years and then transfer to one of our partner universities for an additional two years of engineering study.
-In order to transfer, you must maintain a minimum 3.2 GPA, meet the specific requirements of our partner universities, and earn the recommendation of your program advisor.
+In order to transfer, you must maintain a minimum 3.2 GPA, meet the specific requirements of the partner university, and earn the recommendation of your program advisor.

 Physics for Scientists and Engineers